 This proxy statement includes references to adjusted earnings before interest, income taxes, depreciation and amortization ("EBITDA") and the ratio of adjusted EBITDA to net sales ("adjusted EBITDA margin") as additional measures which the Company believes are representative of its underlying performance and improve the comparability of results across reporting periods.
 The Company believes that investors use versions of these metrics in a similar manner.
 For these reasons, the Company believes that adjusted EBITDA and adjusted EBITDA margin are meaningful metrics to investors in evaluating the Company's underlying financial performance.
-Adjusted EBITDA is a non-GAAP measure that represents the total of income from continuing operations, interest expense, pension settlement charges, debt settlement charges, acquisition and integration-related (benefits) expenses, restructuring activity, coronavirus-related expenses, purchase accounting effects, other expense/income, income tax expense and depreciation and amortization expense, where applicable.
-Adjusted EBITDA margin is a non-GAAP measure that represents the total of income from continuing operations, interest expense, pension settlement charges, debt settlement charges, acquisition and integration-related (benefits) expenses, restructuring activity, coronavirus-related expenses, purchase accounting effects, other expense/income, income tax expense and depreciation and amortization expense, where applicable, divided by net sales for the applicable period(s).
+Adjusted EBITDA is a non-GAAP measure that represents the total of net income, interest expense, pension settlement charges, acquisition and integration-related expenses (benefits), coronavirus-related expenses, purchase accounting effects, other expense/income, income tax expense and depreciation and amortization expense, where applicable.
+Adjusted EBITDA margin is a non-GAAP measure that represents the total of net income, interest expense, income, interest expense, pension settlement charges, acquisition and integration-related expenses (benefits), coronavirus-related expenses, where applicable.
+Adjusted EBITDA margin is a non-GAAP measure that represents the total of net income, interest expense, pension settlement charges, acquisition and integration-related expenses (benefits), coronavirus-related expenses (benefits), coronavirus-related expenses, purchase accounting effects, other expense/income, income tax expense and depreciation and amortization and amortization expense, where applicable, divided by net sales for the applicable period(s).
 Other companies may use different methods to calculate adjusted EBITDA and adjusted EBITDA margin.

-The following table summarizes the Company's adjusted EBITDA and adjusted EBITDA margin and reconciles income from continuing operations to adjusted EBITDA for each of the three years in the period ended December 31, 2022:
+The following table summarizes the Company's adjusted EBITDA and adjusted EBITDA margin and reconciles income from continuing operations to adjusted EBITDA for each of the three years in the period ended December 31, 2023:

 For the Years Ended December 31,

-(\$ in millions) 2022 2021 2020
+(\$ in millions) 2023 2022 2021

-Income from continuing operations \$ 120.4 \$ 100.6 \$ 96.1
+Net income \$ 157.4 \$ 120.4 \$ 100.6

 Add (less):

-Interest expense 10.3 4.5 5.7
+Interest expense, net 19.7 10.3 4.5

 Pension settlement charges 10.3

-Debt settlement charges 0.1

-Acquisition and integration-related (benefits) expenses (0.5) (2.1) 2.1
+Acquisition and integration-related expenses (benefits), net 0.4 (0.5) (2.1)

-Restructuring 1.3

-Coronavirus-related expenses ^(a) 1.2 2.3
+Coronavirus-related expenses ^(a) - 1.2

-Purchase accounting effects (b) 0.3 0.3
+Purchase accounting effects ^(b) 0.7 - 0.3

-Other (income) expense, net (0.5) (1.7) 1.1
+Other expense (income), net 1.8 (0.4) (1.7)

-Income tax expense 30.5 17.0 28.5
+Income tax expense 45.6 30.5 17.0

-Depreciation and amortization 54.7 50.4 44.8
+Depreciation and amortization 60.4 54.7 50.4

-Adjusted EBITDA \$ 215.0 \$ 180.5 \$ 182.2
+Adjusted EBITDA \$ 286.0 \$ 215.0 \$ 180.5

-Net sales 1,434.8 \$ 1,213.2 \$ 1,130.8
+Net sales \$ 1,722.7 \$ 1,434.8 \$ 1,213.2

-Adjusted EBITDA margin 15.0 % 14.9 % 16.1 %
+Adjusted EBITDA margin 16.6 % 15.0 % 14.9 %